 Staff may carry over up to 28 days of PTO each July 1.

 The Institute’s holiday schedule is announced annually and normally includes: New Year’s Day, President’s Day, Dr. Martin Luther King, Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, the Friday after Thanksgiving, and Christmas Day.
-The schedule is distributed to all employees.
+The schedule is found on the Human Resources website under Staff Resources, Holiday Schedule.
 In addition, the Institute normally closes between Christmas and New Year’s Day.

 Regular full-time employees receive paid time off on all Institute-designated holidays.
 Regular part-time employees receive paid time off on all Institute-designated holidays at a level proportional to their work schedule which fall in weeks they are regularly scheduled to work.
 Part-time employees who work less than 25 hours each week and temporary employees do not receive paid holiday benefits.

 Certain designated employees may be required to report to work on holidays because of the nature of their work and the needs of the Institute.
 These non-exempt employees will be paid in accordance with the Overtime Policy.